sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 in a way that it can, independently of the other conditions, affect the outcome of the entire decision*.
 The example that is about to come will clarify it.

-Cost-wise, a relevant characteristic of MC/DC coverage is that, supposing that conditions only have binary outcomes (i.e., `true` or `false`), the number of tests required to achieve 100% MC/DC coverage is $$N+1$$, where $$N$$ is the number of conditions in the decision.
+Cost-wise, a relevant characteristic of MC/DC coverage is that, supposing that conditions only have binary outcomes (i.e. `true` or `false`), the number of tests required to achieve 100% MC/DC coverage is $$N+1$$, where $$N$$ is the number of conditions in the decision.
 $$N+1$$ is definitely smaller than $$2^N$$!

 Again, to devise a test suite that achieves 100% MC/DC coverage, we should devise $$N+1$$ test cases that, when combined,